ISISComputingGroup/ibex_developers_manual/Installing-and-Upgrading-MySQL.md

 - Run the community installer as admin and do the following:
     - Licence page: accept licence
     - Type and Networking: Standalone MySqlServer
-    - Server type: select server only (Development is good if you want mysql workbench but will require more checks later)
     - Path Conflict: Set the data dir to `C:\Instrument\var\mysql` (If this page doesn't appear go back to creating the folder tree)
     - Check requirements: click execute
     - Installation: click execute
     - Product Config: next
+    - Type and Network: select server only (Development is good if you want mysql workbench but will require more checks later)
     - Type and Network: Server (dev is also acceptable), other defaults are fine
     - Account: Use the password from the passwords page
     - Windows Service: Accept defaults